daviskeene/fubble/web/README.md

 - Predefined pricing plans (Basic and Premium)
 - Subscriptions connecting customers to plans

 To modify the demo environment, edit the configuration files or use the API directly.
+It's best to use the `demo.py` script in the `fubble` app directory.